-Front and center in green.
 Sharon and I became closer 30 years after graduation because of a shared struggle with Lyme Disease.
 Ken and I popped in to see her for a few hours, and he was so impressed with her bright smile and personality.
-Me too :) Also pictured are Ed, Josh, Lora, Jeff, and me.
+Me too :)

 Dody and I share lots of stories.
 Somehow, it became a tradition to call her each year on her birthday.
 This year, I tried something new!
 I dropped in on her birthday and it was fantastic.
-She still lives on Long Island (West Islip) This was taken at her wedding (wow, the hair) up in the beautiful hills of Vermont.
+She still lives on Long Island.
+Great to see her lovely daughter, Tess, too!

 In 1978 or so, Nancy and I were so upset with life that we vowed to leave school for Alaska..on foot.
 We never stopped dreaming!
 In the meantime, we met up (along with Lis) in Lyons, CO for a cabin getaway.
 We had fun cooking and playing in the snow!
 I plan to see her when we get closer to Washington state.